Marktawa/fox-oil/ARTICLE.md

 ## Conclusion

-In this tutorial, we created a Strapi project then installed and configured the **AWS S3 provider for Strapi uploads** (`@strapi/provider-upload-aws-s3`) plugin in our Strapi project folder.
+In this tutorial, we created a Strapi project and then installed and configured the **AWS S3 provider for Strapi uploads** (`@strapi/provider-upload-aws-s3`) plugin in our Strapi project folder.
 We then created an Amazon S3 bucket with the recommended IAM policies to manage it.

 Finally, we tested our app and saw the ease with which we can upload and delete images in the Amazon S3 bucket using the Strapi Admin Media Library.
 Check out [the Github project repo](https://github.com/syboxdigital/strapi-aws-s3).